-Finally is the nature and seriousness of the danger to any person or the community that would be posed by the release.
-Any time you are talking about a major drug operation, that is a danger.
+Finally is the nature and seriousness of the danger to the community that would be posed by your release.
+This is the big problem because you are alleged to have committed three crimes with a handgun and luckily no one got hurt.